Silly-String/LitLabyrinth/README.md

 When you run main.py you should get the following:
 #TODO: Add image.
 <br />
-The User Interface where you can use the program by following the dirrections on screen.
+The User Interface is where you can use the program by following the directions on the screen.
 <br />
 #TODO: Add image.
 The graph displaying the relationships between books, reviews, and the connections between books themselves.